hazelcast/hazelcast-simulator/README.md

 ssh-keygen -t rsa -C "your_email@example.com"
 ```

-Your id_rsa.pub key will automatically be copied to the remote agent machines and added to the known_hosts, so that you
+You can press enter on all questions.
+Your id_rsa.pub key will automatically be copied to the remote agent machines
-can log into that machine without a password or explicit provided credentials.
+and added to the ~/.ssh/known_hosts file, so that you can log into that machine without a password or explicit provided
+credentials.

 #### Provisioning